Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 100 Gold

 As an action you can drink this elixir.
-Until your next long rest you can roll 1d6 additional damage when rolling for elemental damage, and you ignore resistances to elemental damage types.
+For the next hour, you can roll 1d6 additional damage when rolling for elemental damage, and you ignore resistances to elemental damage types.

 ---